-Construction Machine Operators with little to no experience tend to make between $28980 and $34950 while the more experienced ones make over $59760 per year.
+Construction Equipment Operators with little to no experience tend to make between $31320 and $37230 while the more experienced ones can earn over $63540 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Construction Machine Operator is to move to a higher paying state like NY.
-Right now, the highest paying states for Construction Machine Operators are NY, IL, HI, AK and NJ.
+One of the easiest ways to increase your salary as an Operating Engineer and Other Construction Equipment Operator is to move to a higher paying state like NY.
+Right now, the highest paying states for Construction Equipment Operators are NY, HI, IL, NJ and CA.

-3 other factors that can increase your salary as A Construction Machine Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Operating Engineer and Other Construction Equipment Operator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Construction Machine Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Construction Equipment Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.